parallelchain-io/parallelchain-docs/docs/fundamentals/nodes.md

 ## World State

 The [World State](https://github.com/parallelchain-io/pchain-world-state) is a set of key-value tuples representing the state of every account, stored inside a set of Merkle Patricia Trie (MPT) data structures.
-It is organized into five sections:

-- **Merkle Patricia Trie** specifies the variant of the MPT data structure that the ParallelChain protocol uses.
-The world state is comprised of two kinds of MPTs.
+Key-value tuples can be inserted to a MPT.
+The MPT in return computes a hash value called **state hash** that is deterministic to all the data that it has.

+ParallelChain Protocol uses two kinds of MPT:

-- **Accounts Trie** specifies the first kind of MPT in the world state: the singular Accounts Trie.
+- **Accounts Trie**: The singular Accounts Trie.
+It stores the fields such as **Nonce** and **Balance** of all the [accounts](accounts.md) in the blockchain.
-- **Storage Tries** specifies the second kind of MPT: the Storage Trie.
-Unlike the accounts trie, which is singular, there can be many storage tries.
-- **Network Account Storage** specifies the contents of the storage trie under a special account called the Network Account.
-- **Genesis State** specifies the initial contents of the entire world state, before any transaction is executed.
+- **Storage Tries**: Unlike the `Accounts Trie`, there can be many `Storage Tries`.
+It stores key-value tuples associated with a specific account.
+These accounts are generally the [Contract Accounts](accounts.md) which inserts the key-value tuples according to its [Contract](../for_developers/smart_contracts/introduction.md) implementation.
+It is also used by a special account called [Network Account](accounts.md#network-account).

 ## P2P Network

-ParallelChain replicas maintain a peer-to-peer network (P2P).
-P2P implements two high-level functionalities:
+[ParallelChain Network](https://github.com/parallelchain-io/pchain-network) is a peer-to-peer networking (P2P) component for ParallelChain replicas.
+It is built using [libp2p](https://docs.libp2p.io/concepts/introduction/overview/) which provides functionalities of messaging and peer discovery.

 - **Messaging**: P2P enables replicas to send messages to each other to replicate the state machine, maintain a pool of pending transactions, as well as notify each other of dropped transactions.
 - **Peer Discovery**: in order for messages to eventually be received by all of their intended recipients, the P2P network needs to be connected.
 However, forming a connected network topology is challenging, because the number of replicas for any particular ParallelChain blockchain is unbounded and can far exceed the number of transport-layer connections that a computer can feasibly maintain.
 Starting from a small set of "boot nodes", P2P's peer discovery forms and maintains a connected network topology without requiring every replica to be aware of every other replica.

 ## Mempool

-A **mempool** is a component of the blockchain network that keeps transactions that have not yet been added to a block.
+[Mempool](https://github.com/parallelchain-io/pchain-mempool) is a component of the blockchain network that keeps transactions that have not yet been added to a block.
 It can refer to two things:

 - The mempool of validating nodes and fullnodes, which accepts pending transactions for future inclusion in a block.
 (Only validating nodes can create new blocks.)
 - The set of not-yet-confirmed transactions that are stored in the individual mempools of nodes in the network.
 This set can vary between nodes due to network delays and partitions.